osteele/p5-server/README.md

 ## Limitations

 - This code hasn't been tested on Windows.
-- Generated sketches require an internet connection to run.
-They load the p5.js and other libraries from a content delivery network (“CDN”).
-Browsers cache these files, so reloading a page or running other sketches that use the same (or no) libraries do not require additional internet access, but you will need internet access the first time you use this extension or after the browser cache has expired.
+- Generated sketches require an internet connection the first time you run the server on a machine.
+Sketches load the p5.js and other libraries from a content delivery network (“CDN”).
+These libraries are cached (in `~/.cache/p5-server`), so that reloading a page or running other sketches that use the same (or no) libraries does not require additional internet access.
-- The server requires an internet connection in order to display sketches and directory listings.
-(It loads the Semantic UI CSS framework from a CDN.)
 - This code hasn't been tested with [instance-mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode) sketches.